edouard-lopez/xml-translator/README.md

 * [`xmlstarlet`](http://xmlstar.sourceforge.net/): command line XML toolkit ;
 * [Google Translator](http://translate.google.com/): Google's free online language translation service instantly translates text.
 The service _can be disrupted or break compatibility_ without notice.

+## Disclaimer
+If you want to use this script you should **be aware that's it's a hack using [Google Translate](http://translate.google.com/)**, and shouldn't be considered as a real solution.

+You should also be aware that Google provide a [Translation API](https://developers.google.com/translate/) as a paid service.